norcams/docs-enduser/docs/manage-volumes.rst

   Filesystem                Size      Used Available Use% Mounted on /dev/vdb                  9.8G    150.5M      9.2G   2% /persistent01

+Note that in order for the volume to be mounted automatically after a reboot, you will have to add an entry to /etc/fstab.

 Detach a volume from a virtual machine